4 Discount Packages available. starting at $359

 I purchased this kayak (SE370) so that my wife and I could enjoy the waters when we go out in our RV.
 Just so you have perspective, I am 6'2" - 270lbs and my wife is 5'8 - 180 lbs (don't tell her I told you that!).
 I only give that info because I think it's relevant.

 I agree with others that it is easy to set up the kayak and seats.
 We purchased the SE370 Pro Package with the upgraded seats, paddles and foot pump as well as the storage bags.
 When you get all gear together with kayak inflated, is is heavier than the 32 lbs advertised - that's the boat alone.
 It is a bit more porting it all together.
 We decided that is was easier to take the seats out and throw them over the shoulder or carry in hand with the paddles.
-That way the boat is at it's lightest.more ▼
+That way the boat is at it's lightest.show full review ▼

 The kayak is easy to enter near the shore, but after several outings, it became evident that the more water and sediment we got off our feet before the feet entered the boat the better.
 One in the boat, the seats are comfortable and the boat feels secure.
 I am wide enough that with my seat in back the side tubes in the boat do not meet my wife's seat on the sides which makes her seat somewhat less stable, but my feet are usually against the seat anyway in some fashion.
 We could probably use about another foot in length, but there is plenty room as it is and we can both put our feet up on the sides to stretch out whenever we want.